SlashD9/PracticalPython/README.md

 This will allow me to translate the exact mockup into HTML and CSS later in the build.

 ## Makeup
-The App consist of 4 major pages:
+The App consist of 5 major pages:

 * Home page (index.html)
 * About page (about.html)
 * Game page (game.html)
+* Question page (question.html)
 * Score page (scores.html)

 ## Questions and Answers
-Most of the riddles I have used in this app are from riddlers.org
+Most of the riddles I have used in this app are from riddlers.org, I have picked the top 20 riddles.

 ## Testing

 For creating functions I have decided to create a Sandbox.py file.
 This allows me to test the functions outside the main run.py file.
-By seperating them I can confirm that on their own they are working before adding them to the main run.py.
+By seperating them I can confirm that on their own they are working before adding them to the main run.py, where I will use manual testing to confirm they continue to work.

 test_sandbox.py file is where my tests are located here I have set up 6 assert tests for both get_answer() and get_question() functions.